E-Sh4rk/EmeraldACE_tuto/hex-ecutor.md

+*UPDATE: The HeXecutor has been updated on 2021/12/30 in order to fix an issue on console.*

 **The Pokemon created in this tutorial should not be marked or moved in your party: it could corrupt it.**

 # HeXecutor